Bricktheworld/Athena/README.md

 5. Set the startup project in visual studio to be `Engine`
 6. Set the working directory in visual studio to be from the root of the repository
 7. Run the project! (controls are wasdeq + right mouse click to move around)

+# Pre-built Binary

+Alternatively, there are pre-built binaries available in the [Releases](https://github.com/Bricktheworld/Athena/releases) page.

 # A trip through Athena's graphics pipeline